PathwayCommons/grounding-search/README.md

 - `npm run update`: Download and index the data
 - `npm start`: Start the server (by default on port 3000)

+## Documentation

+Swagger documentation is available on a publicly-hosted instance of the service at [https://grounding.baderlab.org](https://grounding.baderlab.org).
+You can run queries to test the API on this instance.

+Please do not use `https://grounding.baderlab.org` for your production apps or scripts.

 ## Grounding data

 `grounding-search` uses data files provided by three public databases: